muffizone/cricbox/README.md

 # London Fields website
-This Django project has been created for storing statistics and information about the London Fields Cricket website.
+This Django project has been created for storing statistics, information and reports for a cricket club.

+## Quick start

+The django application is broken down into the following individual apps.

+Theoretically this structure can be reused across any clubs with a similar format without much changes.

+    batsman
+    bowler
+    home
+    match
+    match_statistics
+    opposition
+    player
+    venue

+Detailed documentation is in the "docs" directory.